 Magnesium is probably a little more important than you first pre-empted.
 It is required for more than 300 enzymatic reactions and contributes to the synthesis of fat, protein and nucleic acids, neurological activity, muscular contraction and relaxation, and other cardiac activity.
 That’s a pretty neat mineral with a lot of jobs if you ask me!

-In healthy adults, a magnesium deficiency results in altered cardiovascular function, including impaired carbohydrate metabolism, with insulin resistance and decreased insulin secretion, and high blood pressure.
+In healthy adults, a magnesium deficiency results in altered cardiovascular function, including impaired carbohydrate metabolism, with insulin resistance, decreased insulin secretion and high blood pressure.
 Diseases that have been associated with magnesium imbalances and deficiencies include coronary heart disease, neuromuscular disorders, kidney diseases, asthma, migraines, premenstrual syndrome, pre-eclampsia and eclampsia (both potentially severe complications of pregnancy), menopausal bone problems and even obesity!

 You will not find it hard to believe that it’s all too easy to go short of magnesium, notably if your diet is missing out on foods like whole grains, green leafy vegetables, pulses (peas/beans/lentils), nuts and seeds.
 Just to make our chances even higher of being magnesium deficient, excessive sugar intake (check out tackle those cravings), alcohol consumption and diets high in fats, protein and calcium have all been shown to impair magnesium absorption and/or increase excretion.
 Even when the quality of food is good and the diet carefully balanced, diets containing fewer than 2,000 calories per day often struggle to meet magnesium needs, placing those weight loss or maintenance regimes at an added risk.